Dark Tower (game): Development and litigation

 Marketing for the game included a television commercial featuring Orson Welles.
 Despite favorable reviews and reportedly strong sales, production of the game stopped after a single holiday season, and it was targeted by a lawsuit.

-Independent inventors Robert Burten and Allen Coleman previously had met with M-B in February 1980 to demonstrate a prototype game they had developed in late 1979 named Triumph, which was an adventure game set in space with a round board and a central microprocessor-controlled game unit.
+Independent inventors Robert Burten and Allen Coleman had previously met with M-B in February 1980 to demonstrate their prototype game developed in late 1979 named Triumph, a space adventure game with a round board and a central microprocessor-controlled game unit.
 Before they were allowed to show the game to M-B, Burten and Coleman were required to sign a waiver of non-disclosure.
-Erato was present for the demonstration, according to meeting minutes.
-Afterward, M-B retained the game for a few weeks for further evaluation, then returned it to the inventors, telling them it was not interested in licensing their design.
+Erato was present for the demonstration.
+Afterward, M-B retained the game for a few weeks for further evaluation, then returned it to the inventors, stating it was not interested in licensing their design.
 Internally, M-B used a three-tiered review structure, with only 5% of game ideas receiving the scrutiny of top-level executives during a "Presidential Review"; according to internal records, Triumph received a Presidential Review on March 20, 1980.
-At Toy Fair New York in January 1981, Burten and Coleman saw that M-B was exhibiting Dark Tower and noted the similarities between the commercial game and their prototype, despite the changed theme: both games used a round board with raised elements and a rotating, computerized tower that provided visual and sound signals.
+At Toy Fair New York in January 1981, Burten and Coleman saw M-B exhibiting Dark Tower and noted the similarities between the commercial game and their prototype, despite the changed theme: both games used a round board with raised elements and a rotating, computerized tower that provided visual and sound signals.

 Burten and Coleman filed a lawsuit for misappropriation of trade secrets.
-Following the initial trial, a jury awarded them in April 1984, their estimated share of the royalties they had lost based on $22 million in sales.
+Following a trial, a jury awarded them in April 1984, their estimated share of the royalties they lost based on $22 million in sales.
 Erato, called as a witness, was said to have cost M-B the case, as he was reported to be "kind of cranky and [...] annoyed that they alleged that he stole the idea."
-According to Erato, he had independently conceived the central tower around Christmas 1979, two months before Burten and Coleman met with M-B, but his combative attitude during the trial hindered the believability of his testimony and because he did not keep good records, he was unable to prove this assertion.
+According to Erato, he independently conceived the central tower around Christmas 1979, two months before Burten and Coleman met with M-B, but his combative attitude at trial hindered the believability of his testimony and because he did not keep good records, he could not prove this assertion.
 Michael Gray, a M-B designer who contributed to the Dark Tower manual, disputed the commercial game had copied Triumph, noting the motorized cel carousel was unique to Dark Tower.

 Trial judge Bruce M. Selya, however, vacated the jury's verdict in August 1984.
 Despite finding that Milton Bradley had likely "plagiarized the plaintiffs' idea without so much as a by-your-leave", Judge Selya proceeded to issue a directed verdict for the defendant because Burton and Coleman had signed a contract waiving any contractual relationship (which arguably included any duty of confidentiality).
 The First Circuit Court of Appeals reversed in May 1985, finding evidence that Milton Bradley entered an implied agreement to keep the game confidential and reinstated the damage award.